open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 ### EVT3

-With EVT3, compression is even higher: events are encoded to **16 bits** words, but we have much more event types.
+With [EVT3](https://docs.prophesee.ai/stable/data/encoding_formats/evt3.html), data compression is higher: events are encoded to **16 bits** words but there ate many more event types, as it is shown in the following table, taken from [Prophesee documentation](https://docs.prophesee.ai/stable/data/encoding_formats/evt3.html).

 ![EVT3 event types](evt3-event-types.png)

 The logic behind EVT3 is the following:  a new event is registered when the **`x` address** changes.
-From this principle, one has to register an event when one of the following three events appear in the stream:
+From this principle, one has to register a camera event when one of the following three events appear in the stream:
 * `EVT_ADDR_X`: single event with the `x` coordinate encoded to it, together with polarity.
 The timestamp and `y` address have been passed in previous events.
 This event is structured as follows:

 ```